 Lions, leopards, cheetahs, spotted hyenas and wild dogs are all sighted.

-Large mammals that roam the park include the largest population of elephants in Tanzania, with estimated numbers as of 2013 standing at over 20,000 individuals.
+Large mammals that roam the park include one of the largest population of elephants in Tanzania.

 Species commonly sighted in the park include buffalos, zebras, impalas, giraffes, elands, greater and lesser kudus and warthogs, all thriving along the Great Ruaha River.